QsingularityAi/PPI_Network_Multi_label_Node_Classfiaction/README.md

 ## 📄 License

-This project is licensed under the `ℹ️  LICENSE-TYPE` License.
-See the [LICENSE-Type](LICENSE) file for additional info.
+This project is licensed under the `ℹ️ MIT ` License.
+See the [MIT](LICENSE) file for additional info.

 ---